nfergu/memalot/README.md

 memalot.start_leak_monitoring(max_object_lifetime=60.0, included_type_names={"mypackage.MyObject", "OtherObject"})
 ```

 This will only include objects with `mypackage.MyObject` or `OtherObject` in their fully qualified type name.
-Matching is performed on substrings, so `mypackage.MyObject` will match `mypackage.MyObjectSubclass` as well.
+Matching is based on substrings, so `mypackage.MyObject` will match `mypackage.MyObjectSubclass` as well.

-You can also exclude certain types of objects from being considered leaks.
+You can also exclude certain types of objects from being considered as leaks.
 Use the `excluded_type_names` option for this.
 For example:

 ```python
 memalot.start_leak_monitoring(max_object_lifetime=60.0, included_type_names={"builtins"}, excluded_type_names={"dict"})